BloomTech-Labs/CS10-Developer-Profiles/frontend/lambda-in/src/Components/DevSnapshot/README.md

 <a name="DevSnapshot"></a>

 ## DevSnapshot(props) ⇒ <code>Component</code>
-Given a Github, LinkedIn, Portfolio and/or Acclaim link, return a Material UI List component containing a Material UI ListItem component and FontAwesomeIcon component for each link.
+Given an object containing a seeker's name, image, location, summary, desired title, skills, return a Material UI CardContent component containing a snapshot/preview of the seeker's profile.

 **Kind**: A React functional component

-**Returns**: <code>Component</code> - Material UI List component.
+**Returns**: <code>Component</code> - Material UI CardContent component with a preview of the Seeker's profile.

 **See**